 In this complete guide to Cheltenham runners at the Festival, we show you who holds entries in which races.
 Before all that, however, it is good to know how the entry process works.
 We explain that first.

-All 28 races on the Cheltenham schedule are what they call “early-closing races”.
-Unlike other, lesser meetings, where most entries close six days beforehand, owners and trainers must put their horses in the Festival races as far out as two months prior.
+All 28 races at the Cheltenham Festival are what they call “early-closing races”.
+Unlike other, lesser meetings, where most entries close six days beforehand, owners and trainers must put their horses in these races as far out as two months prior.

 This is because of the stature of the Cheltenham Festival.
 It dominates the entire National Hunt season, much like the way Flat owners and trainers approach Royal Ascot.
 This, after all, is the premier meeting over jumps.